 – Our Founder –

-In 1977 he accepted an invitation to teach at Manjushri Kadampa Meditation Centre in England where he lived and taught for many years.
-Having formally retired as Spiritual Director, he continues to work tirelessly to spread Kadampa Buddhism throughout the world.
-He has published a series of unique books on Buddhism and meditation, established over 1200 Centres and groups around the world and trained hundreds of qualified Teachers.
-Venerable Geshe-la is a humble Buddhist monk dedicated to helping people throughout the world find true happiness in their hearts.
+In 1977 Geshe-la accepted an invitation to teach at Manjushri Kadampa Meditation Centre in England where he lived and taught for many years.
+He published a series of unique books on Buddhism and meditation, established over 1200 Centres and groups around the world and trained hundreds of qualified Teachers.
+Venerable Geshe-la was a humble Buddhist monk dedicated to helping people throughout the world find true happiness in their hearts.

 – Our General Spiritual Director –

 Gen-la Kelsang Dekyong is the General Spiritual Director of the New Kadampa Tradition – International Kadampa Buddhist Union (NKT-IKBU) and the Resident Teacher at Manjushri Kadampa Meditation Centre , the Mother Centre of Kadampa Buddhism.

 Gen-la has studied and practised Kadampa Buddhism for many years under the guidance of her Spiritual Guide Venerable Geshe Kelsang Gyatso.

 As one of Venerable Geshe Kelsang’s close disciples, Gen-la Dekyong’s teachings, humour and kindness exemplify the essence of the Buddhist way of life.
 She is a perfect example of a Kadampa Teacher.
 Each year, Gen-la Dekyong teaches at International Festivals, National Festivals, and Dharma Celebrations throughout the world.